patternfly/patternfly-react/packages/react-core/src/components/Button/examples/Button.md

 ### Small buttons

-To fit into tight spaces, primary, secondary, tertiary, danger, and warning button variations can be made smaller using the `isSmall` property.
+To fit into tight spaces, primary, secondary, tertiary, danger, and warning button variations can be made smaller using the `"sm"` value for the `size` property.

 ```ts file="./ButtonSmall.tsx"
 ```

 ### Call to action (CTA) buttons

 CTA buttons and links direct users to complete an action.
-Primary, secondary, tertiary, and link button variants can be styled as CTAs using the `isLarge` property.
+Primary, secondary, tertiary, and link button variants can be styled as CTAs using the `"lg"` value for the `size` property.

 ```ts file="./ButtonCallToAction.tsx"
 ```